Open Records Request Information

 - How do I submit an Open Records Request?

-You may use the DOR Open Records Request Form from the Department of Revenue web page or you may submit a letter identifying the records sought.
-Make sure you provide your name, address, and daytime telephone number in the event we need to contact you.
-To access the Open Records Request Form, go to http://revenue.ky.gov/openrecords.htm.
+All Open Records Requests must be submitted in writing.
+You may use the DOR Open Records Request Form from the Department of Revenue web page or you may submit a letter identifying the records sought and your preferred method of receiving those records (i.e. email, fax, postal mail, or pick up in person from the Department of Revenue in Frankfort, KY).
+Please provide your name, address, and daytime telephone number in the event we need to contact you.
+If you have an email address at which you would like to be contacted, please include that email address along with your other contact information.
+To access the Open Records Request Form, please click here.

 - To whom do I submit an Open Records Request?